giannilmbd/dynare/doc/manual/source/the-configuration-file.rst

 processes, either on local or on remote machines.
 Communication between leader and follower processes are done through SMB on Windows and SSH on UNIX.
-Input and output data, and also some short status messages, are exchanged through network filesystems.
-Currently the system works only with homogenous grids: only Windows or only Unix machines.
+Input and output data, and also some short status messages, are exchanged through network file systems.
+Currently, the system works only with homogenous grids: only Windows or only Unix machines.